-- 1. To receive complete information, this form needs to be filled out by the individual attending the Seminar, not by other school personnel. - 2.
-Please write legibly and be sure to fill out all information requested. - 3.
+1. To receive complete information, this form needs to be filled out by the individual attending the Seminar, not by other school personnel.

+- 2. Please write legibly and be sure to fill out all information requested. - 3.
 Please make copies of this form, if registering additional participants.

-School Name School Addrsss Your Position in Your School DMINISTRATORS: Please list grade level.
-TEACHERS: Please list discipline and grad E-Mail Cell Phone Years at your current school Years working in education Ethnic Identity Gender Identity (We request this information to create balance in break-out groups.)
+School Name School Addrsss Your Name Your Position in Your School ADMINISTRATORS: Please list grade level.
+TEACHERS: Please list d liscipline and grades.
+E-Mail Cell Phone Years at your current school Years working in educa ition Ethnic Identity Gender Identity (We request this information to create le request this information to create balance in break-out groups.)
 Do you have any diversity and inclusion responsibilities at your school?
-If yes, where?
-If yes, where?
-Do you have Special Needs requirement If so, please describe: If yes, where?
-Do you have Special Needs requirement If so, please describe: ts? for participants. inar, and will attend all sessions for the
+If yes, what? ave you taken part in any other diversity and inclusion education program?
+Do you have Special Needs requirement If so, please describe: s?
+TOTAL FEES ENCLOSED: \$ for participants. l agree to be fully committed to the Semi duration of program (beginning on July a ssions for the